26 of the Top Winemakers In Tokaj

 One of the major players, Disznókő was among the first private wineries of Tokaj in post-Communist Hungary.
 The French AXA Millésimes, which also owns venerable domains in Bordeaux and Burgundy, stands behind this hundred-hectare operation while László Mészáros is at the helm locally.

-Disznókő's claim to fame is their fresh, fruity, layered, and deeply expressive 5-puttonyos aszús.
+Disznókő's claim to fame is their fresh, fruity, layered, and deeply expressive 5-puttonyos aszú.
 Rather than overpowering with syrupy sweetness, these wines show finesse and are meant to be paired with savory, even spicy dishes.
-The Disznókő szamorodni (labeled "1413") is my perennial go-to sweet wine, delicious and it won't break the bank.
-While sweet wines are the main focus here, the vineyard-selected dry furmint (Inspiration) is textured and round and deep, both fruity and salty.
+The Disznókő szamorodni (labeled "1413") is my perennial go-to sweet wine, delicious and won't break the bank.
+While sweet wines are Disznókő's focus, the vineyard-selected dry furmint (Inspiration) is nicely textured and minerally.
 You're also here for the architecture: Hungarian starchitect Dezső Ekler designed the striking winery and tractor garage in 1993.
+Sárga Borház, also on the premises, is Disznókő's restaurant and you can pile up on bottles at their wine store located behind the restaurant.

 Royal Tokaji - Zoltán Kovács (Mád; 107 hectares / 260 acres; +36 47 548 500)